klausbreyer/v01.io/content/posts/2024-centaur-programmers-shrinking-team-sizes/index.md

 AI is Lowering entry barriers and reducing dependency on years of accumulated knowledge.
 So, covering multiple domains becomes easier.
 However, the full-stack debate might pivot to two key roles:

-1. **Full-Stack-Crossovers**: Professionals with a vast range of knowledge and understanding of technical implementation and product requirements.
-They will write the requirements in the AI chat prompts
+1. **Product Minded Full-Stack Developers**: The generalists need to be even more general.
+Not just coming with a vast range of knowledge and understanding of technical implementation, as well as product requirements.
+Basically, they will write the requirements in the AI chat prompts.

-2. **Specialized Experts**: These experts handle tasks that AI hasn't yet mastered.
+2. **Specialized Experts**: These experts are the ones that actually still write a lot of novel code, handle tasks that AI hasn't yet mastered.
+(Including building AI systems, itself).
+They are the spearheads of their respective programming ecosystem.
 However, with AI's exponential learning curve, even these roles are not immune to obsolescence.
-They are the spearheads of their respective industry.

 ## Architecture and Feasibility while Shaping